 This website reflects my Love of Macaws, Wolves and Dogs.
-You can see pics of my two Macaws Buddy and Lance, and pictures of my late Dogs McQuaid and Cody, and pictures of my current dogs Sophie, Grant, Vixen and Tommy.
+You can see pics of my two Macaws Buddy and Lance, and pictures of my late Dogs McQuaid and Cody and Grant, and pictures of my current dogs Sophie, Vixen, Tommy and Vushki.
 I also have put together a montage of my favorite Wolf Art.
 I also express my opinions on various subjects here

 First the animals in my life